stardog-union/stardog-blog/content/posts/2017-vsc-plugin.md

 [already](https://code.visualstudio.com/docs/extensions/example-hello-world).
 Just my own observations while working through my first extension.

+You may be wondering what I'm building; what is my motovation.
+It's simple, I want working with Stardog to be easy and fun, no matter what your tool chain looks like.

 ## Documentation

 The documentation manages to simultaneously be very good and not helpful at the